opendatasoft/ods-documentation/source/publishing_data/01_creating_a_dataset/sourcing_data.rst

 Once a new dataset is created, the platform automatically displays an edition interface for that dataset.
 It is accessible for any user with the right permissions (either "Create dataset" or "Edit dataset").
-This edition interface allows to process the data, configure the datasets and its visualizations, as well as manage the publishing of the dataset.
-However, the first thing that should be done after creating a new dataset is to configure its source, to make sure the data is perfectly read and understood by the platform.
+This edition interface allows to process the data, configure the datasets and their visualizations, as well as manage the publishing of the dataset.
+However, after creating a new dataset, the first thing that should be done is to configure its source to make sure the data is perfectly read and understood by the platform